stacksgov/sips/considerations/technical.md

 Results of votes and associated minutes (if any) are recorded [under considerations/minutes](https://github.com/stacksgov/sips/tree/main/considerations/minutes/technical-cab).

+The minutes include any discussion topics that came up about the SIP.
+Also, whenever there are opposing votes, those members have the opportunity to write a dissenting opinion which will be included in the minutes.

 ## Bylaws

 We choose to adopt the bylaws Steering Committee member @jcnelson set out in this doc: https://gist.github.com/jcnelson/3fcc635ede20ce98d1eae60941eb127a